MOHRE UAE Labour Law 2026: What Every Employee Should Know

 If we talk about remote working, it is no longer a temporary pandemic measure.
 It is recognized as a proper work model in the UAE under the 2026 labour law.
 You are legally protected just like a regular office employee if your contract mentions “remote” or “hybrid” work.

-• Remote Work Flexibility: The law further permits one to work remotely within the country or even outside the country, provided that the work permit and insurance are obtained.
+- Remote Work Flexibility: The law further permits one to work remotely within the country or even outside the country, provided that the work permit and insurance are obtained.
+Digital connectivity enables global operations.

 3- Probation Period and 14-Day Notice Rule